mnbroatch/react-dialogue-tree/README.md

 Under the hood, it uses [Bondage.js](https://github.com/mnbroatch/bondage).
 This repo also functions as an example of how to integrate Bondage.js into a component.

-A live demo is [on the author's web site](https://matthewbroatch.com/)

 # Installation
 ----------------